pbayer83/academic-kickstart/content/home/workinprogress.md

 - Carbon Disclosure, Environmental Regulation, and the U.S. EXIM Bank (with Jonas Bunte).

-- Big Crises, Small Wins: The Missed Opportunities of International Energy Transitions (with Lorenzo Crippa and Federica Genovese).
+- Market Effects of Sluggish Policy Responses: Evidence from EU Geopolitical and Climate Interventionist Policies (with Lorenzo Crippa and Federica Genovese).

 - Popular Support for a Carbon Border Adjustment Mechanism: Evidence from four European Countries (with Lena Schaffer).

 - Is it all Cheap Talk?
 The Effects of International Climate Agreements on Domestic Political Debates (with Zac Greene and Christine Sylvester)

-- The Effect of Virtual Meeting Formats on Intergovernmental Negotiations: Evidence from IPCC Approval Sessions (with Lorenzo Crippa, Erlend Hermansen, and Hannah Hughes)